fahadyaseen001/shopee-scraper-api/README.md

 # Shopee Product Scraper API

-An API for scraping product information from Shopee Taiwan.
+An API for scraping product information from Shopee Platform using Playwright,FASTAPI & Shopee-Captcha-Solver

 ## Installation